USCGC Cape Darby: History

 The Cape class was originally developed as an ASW boat and as a replacement for the aging, World War II vintage, wooden 83 ft patrol boats that were used mostly for search and rescue duties.
 With the outbreak of the Korean War and the requirement tasked to the Coast Guard to secure and patrol port facilities in the United States under the Magnuson Act of 1950, the complete replacement of the 83-foot boat was deferred and the 95-foot boat was used for harbor patrols.
 The first 95-foot hulls were laid down at the Coast Guard Yard in 1952 and were officially described as "seagoing patrol cutters".
 Because Coast Guard policy did not provide for naming cutters under 100 feet at the time of their construction they were referred to by their hull number only and gained the Cape-class names in 1964 when the service changed the naming criteria to 65 feet.
 The class was named for North American geographic capes.

 The Cape class was replaced by the 110 ft Island class beginning in the late 1980s and many of the decommissioned cutters were transferred to nations of the Caribbean and South America by the Coast Guard.

-Cape Darby was initially assigned a homeport at Provincetown, Massachusetts where she was used for law enforcement and search and rescue (SAR) missions.
-In 1964 her homeport was shifted to Key West, Florida where she continued to be used for law enforcement and SAR duties.
-On 22 August 1965 she towed the disabled fishing vessel Miss Queenie 230 nmi west of Key West to that port.
+Cape Darby was assigned a homeport at Key West, Florida where she was used for law enforcement and search and rescue (SAR) missions.
+She travelled from the Coast Guard Yard in Maryland to Key West in the fall of 1958 under the command of CO Parker D Morris, USCGA '56.
+On 22 August 1965, she towed the disabled fishing vessel Miss Queenie 230 nmi west of Key West to that port.
 In mid-September she towed and took aboard 50 Cuban refugees from two boats and took them to Dry Tortugas, Florida.
 On 27 January 1966, she escorted a boat carrying four Cuban refugees to Key West.
 On 5 January 1967 Cape Darby towed a disabled small craft carrying four Cubans to Key West.
 On 13 August she escorted the motor vessel Gran Lempira which had rescued 29 Cuban refugees to Key West.
 In late August 1967, she picked up six Cuban refugees from a raft 60 nmi south of Key West.
 On 23 October she took aboard four Cuban refugees from the fishing vessel Stella Mystery.
 On 28 May 1968, she rescued nine Cubans from a raft 80 nmi southeast of Key West.

 Cape Darby and her crew earned the Navy Expeditionary Medal for operations relating to the Cuban refugee exodus from 3 January 1961 until 23 October 1962.